niccololampa/lambda-mailgun-webhook/README.md

 Once executed the terminal will prompt you for the Github Auth Token, Mailgun Webhook Signing Key and Email to be used for subscription.

-The Github Token will be used for connecting your AWS account to github account for CodeBuild configurations.
-(CodeBuild will track github repo to update the AWS Lambda function)

-The mailgun signing key is used to verify that the hooks sent via API gateway are coming from the Mailgun account of the user.

-For  the Github Token and Mailgun  Signing key will be discussed here.
+Details about the Github Token and Mailgun Signing key will be discussed here.

 You can customize the AWS resources by updating the variables section of `create-sf-stacks.sh`
 ![Screen Shot 2022-11-16 at 11 23 57 PM](https://user-images.githubusercontent.com/37615906/202223528-16961e42-49a2-4586-8fe9-5a2d7507fedf.png)